grime3ja/grime3ja/README.md

   - I also have some personal projects I have worked on and plan to work on in the futre including
       - Completed:
           - [ProjectAutomation](https://github.com/grime3ja/ProjectAutomation): A project where I take menial tasks that I like to do daily and send it to an email group of different people.
 Finished November 2025.
-      - Future Projects:
+      - Current / Future Projects:
           - Mobile app that will serve as a grocery list for users.
-Inspiration behind this is my parents are always printing out grocery lists, and paper is a thing of the past.
+Inspiration behind this is my parents are always printing out grocery lists, and paper is a thing of the past (Dec 2025-Present).
+          - "Busy Light".
+A RGB light connected to a Raspberry Pi which will denote if I am available or busy while working remotely or on a project.
+The Raspberry Pi will be setup to accept a UDP sockect from other devices, these devices will send data as to what the status should be.
+Later stages will enable notifications from the Raspberry Pi to my other device if someone is asking for me when I'm busy.
           - Self hosted email server.
 Inspiration behind this was when Google announced that they can read emails to train their AI.
 I do not like not having my privacy put at rist, so they can't do that with my own email server.
           - Self hosted web server.
 Inspiration behind this is that I am cheap, and do not want to pay to host my websites.
           - grimeSH.
 A CLI that will be able to do typical Linux-like commands and also run some of my own projects that run in the command line.
 Inspiration behind this is I have always wanted something that can natively run my projects that I write, so why not write my own command line.